testdouble/mocktail/docs/example_test.md

 But it was never called.
 ```

-That means it's time to start implementing the subject method based on
+This is a big deal!
+It means it's _finally_ time to start implementing the
-all the decisions driven out by our test so far.
-We can write most of
+subject method based on all the decisions driven out by our test so far.
+We can
-these interactions in one fell-swoop, because the test setup already forced
+write most of these interactions in one fell swoop, because the test setup
-us to make most of the decisions of consequence to the code itself.
+already forced us to make most of the decisions of consequence about the code
+itself.

 Here's how the `PrepsFruit` class might shake out: